-“Kick it when nobody’s looking,” a salesman tells me with a wink, as I ask him for nothing more arcane than what constitutes a durable sofa bed.
-He mentions “heft” and says something about “sturdy,” then walks away so I might, in fact, kick the goods, to check out that heft.
-Buying a sleep sofa—or even a day bed—is a not surprisingly frequent occurrence in a city where more sofa beds are sold than anywhere else in the country.
-And no wonder: How many of us have the luxury of an actual guestroom with a bed?
+“Glued, screwed, and tattooed,” the salesman tells me as I ask him for nothing more arcane than what constitutes a sturdy sofa bed, a not surprisingly popular commodity in a city where more sofa beds are sold than anywhere else in the country.
+And no wonder: How many of us have the luxury of an actual guest room with a bed?

 So if you log in some 3,000 hours a year supine on a sleep sofa—or if you have a steady stream of overnight guests—don’t skimp; buy the best mattress and structure you can afford.
-If you use a sleeper sofa only occasionally, you can probably get by with something less costly.
+If you only use a sleeper sofa occasionally, you can probably get by with something less costly.
 But, where to go and how to get comfort, quality, durability, and fashion at a reasonable price?
-In the interest of research, therefore, I was forced to lie down on the job...and so should you.
+In the interest of research, therefore, I always lie down on the job…and so should you.
 That is, open the bed and test the mattress!

-If you’re sleeping on a sofa bed every night, look for an innerspring mattress—not foam—that ideally is tufted (this helps to keep the springs in place) and quilted (this keeps the padding in place).
+If you’re sleeping on a sofa bed every night, look for an innerspring mattress —not foam—that ideally is tufted (this helps to keep the springs in place); quilted (this keeps the padding in place).
 Ask about the number of coils; more is better and the thicker the wire, the better.
 (The lower the gauge, the thicker and stronger.)
-Look for a mattress that is at least at least 4", more if you can get it.
+A mattress that is at least at least 4″, more if you can get it.
 Also ask: How are the coils held together?
-If they’re not well-secured, they can easily splay out and you'll wind up sleeping on a lumpy, unsupported mattress.
+If they’re not well-secured, they can easily splay out and you’ll wind up sleeping on a lumpy, unsupported mattress.
 (Imagine flattening a Slinky toy sideways.)
 Ideally, you should be able to see a cut-away of the mattress in a tiny model.

 As for the actual sleeping mechanism, it’s interesting to note that the bi-fold mechanism of the classic sleep sofa has barely been altered, despite some tweaking, from its incarnation in 1945 when Bernard (“It’s in-con-tra-vert-ible”) Castro created it.
 Parenthetically, there are only a handful of manufacturers who actually produce the metal housing, which is ironically the least costly element of a sleep sofa.
 Turning a standard sofa into a sleeper will likely add only about $300 to $500 to the unit’s price.

 The frame should be made from kiln-dried hardwood, like ash, walnut, oak, or maple; woods like birch or poplar are too soft, and particle board and plastic are very low-end choices.
-The frame should have heft, as I was advised by more than one salesperson.
+The frame should have heft.
+One salesman told me with a knowing glance, “Kick it when nobody’s looking.”
 Even a small sofa should weigh a couple of hundred pounds.
 The framework of the structure should be “glued” and doweled (or “screwed”) together—not stapled or nailed.
 Corners on the underside should be blocked for dimensional integrity; avoid frames that are bolted together with a steel plate, stapled, or glued (or some combo of these methods).
 The sofa’s legs should be a part of the frame, not plastic, screw-in cheapies.